cityofaustin/hack-the-traffic/docs/bash.md

 21M Austin_bt_01-01-2016.csv
 ```

 So the file is (approximately) 21 megabytes.
 Suppose instead of bytes we want to know how many rows of data we have.
-For this we can use the `wc` command (word count). `wc` counts the number of lines, words, and lines in a text file:
+For this we can use the `wc` command (word count). `wc` counts the number of lines, words, and bytes in a text file:

 ```shell
 $ wc Austin_bt_01-01-2016.csv